Mekino05/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-write a script that updates the score of Bob to 10 in the table second_table
+write a script that inserts a new row in the table first_table (database hbtn_0c_0) in your MySQL server